 The Imperial Valley Continuum of Care Council (IVCCC) would like to invite qualified applicant(s) to apply for funds to address the needs of transitioning homeless individuals and families into permanent housing while supporting the efforts of those individuals and families to maintain their permanent housing.
-Focus should be on rehousing individuals currently living in Project Roomkey (PRK) sites.
 Funding should be housing-focused by either funding permanent housing interventions directly or have clear pathways to connect people to permanent housing from a shelter or via street outreach.
 This Request for Proposal (RFP) provides the information and forms necessary to prepare a proposal for IVCCC Homeless Housing, Assistance and Prevention (HHAP) Round 1 and Round 2 grant funds.
 Qualified applicant(s) are invited to submit proposals in accordance with this RFP no later than:

-Friday, October 28, 2022 at 4:00 PM (PST)
+Friday, February 3, 2023 at 4:00 PM (PST)